KGQA/QALD_9_plus/README.md

 # Evaluation

-We used [GERBIL](https://github.com/dice-group/gerbil/) system for the evaluation of the dataset.
+We used the [GERBIL QA](https://github.com/dice-group/gerbil/) system for the evaluation of the dataset.
 The detailed information for the experiments is available at the individual link (click the value in the cells).

 ## Wikidata